nvdaes/emoticons/readme.md

 When you are unsure of the characters for a particular smiley, this addon enables you to select and insert it into your text such as in a chat.

-Press NVDA+I, or from menu Tools -> Insert emoticon, to open a dialog with the provided emoticons or emoji.
+Press NVDA+I, or from menu Tools -> Emoticons > Insert emoticon, to open a dialog with the provided emoticons or emoji.

 This dialog allows you to choose an emoticon and to view the emoticons that interest you: